TechKnowTone_Text

 3-D Parts - a pdf file which identifies the 3-D part STL file references you will need to print.

 Software Code - the all important Arduino .ino file for this project.
-See comments below on coding.
+See comments below on coding - Updated: 25/05/2026.

 Libraries

-This project relies on the use of several library components Arduino.h, Wire.h, WiFi.h, and espnow.h, which all need to be included in the Arduino IDE set-up, or the compiler will throw up errors.
+This project relies on the use of several library components EEPROM.h, Wire.h, WiFi.h, and espnow.h, which all need to be included in the Arduino IDE set-up, or the compiler will throw up errors.
+View the full list at the beginning of the code.
+Note that the ESP32-C3 Zero uses built-in circuitry for the USB interface, and not a separate chip, like other versions.
+It is important that code is uploaded to configure this, so read the instructions at the beginning of the code.

 Design Notes: